OJOJIN/23_datascience_term/README.md

 - The model was trained based on the clustering of the target features.
 - Create a predictive model using DesicionTree Classification.
 - Using k-fold croos validation for testing.
 The average score was 65%.

+# Learn External factors that can influence the analysis
+The Road Traffic Authority(도로교통공단) has reported that traffic fatality rates are three to four times higher on foggy days.
+However, our team's data analysis was inaccurate because it only considered specific dates and locations.
+It didn't take into account the impact of weather conditions on traffic accidents.
+It only relied on inputs such as time, day, and month to predict the risk level.
+As weather conditions play an important role in the incidence of traffic accidents, it is necessary to consider external factors as well.